Two-thirds of LGBT+ Britons say employers not committed to diversity

 A previous BCG survey of 4,000 employees in 12 countries found that just 50 percent of LGBT+ employees were “out” at work.

-Further research by LGBT+ rights organization Stonewall showed 35 percent of British employees hid their sexual orientation.
+Further research by LGBT+ rights organisation Stonewall showed 35 percent of British employees hid their sexual orientation.

 “People perform better when they can be themselves,” a Stonewall spokesman said.